fspoettel/plex-tag-automation/README.md

 Rust binary that allows you to automate tasks by setting tags on plex items.

-I created this to automate my music backlog - after listening to an item, setting a tag either moves the album another plex music library or deletes it.
+I created this to automate my music backlog - after listening to an item, setting a tag either moves the album to my main plex music library or deletes it.

 Available tasks: